The timing of when the book of Revelation was written has long been the source of debate.

 - Where the Lord was crucified (11:8)

-All of these interchangeable terms described the physical city of Jerusalem at that time.
+All of these interchangeable terms described the earthly city of Jerusalem at that time.

 In Rev. 18-19, Jerusalem was judged and thrown down.
 This happened at the second coming of Jesus in 70 A.D. with the destruction of the temple and the city at the hands of the Roman Empire.